When should I take my Advanced Open Water course?

 After passing your Open Water Certification you should certainly meet this criteria!

-But you are asking yourself the wrong question?
+But are you asking yourself the right question?

 These are the questions you should be asking yourself:

 Do I want to improve my dive knowledge, learn new skills and increase my own personal level of safety?